dotstar/amazon-s3-security-settings-and-controls/README.md

 **Principal:** The account number you are sharing with **Actions:**
 GetObject
-**Amazon Resource Name:** _( note, edit this for the bucket you created ).
-Be sure to include the “*” at the end._
+**Amazon Resource Name:** _( note, edit this for the bucket you created ).  **Be sure to include the “*” at the end.**_

-arn:aws:s3:::YOUR-BUCKET-NAME/share/*
+**arn:aws:s3:::YOUR-BUCKET-NAME/\***

-This ARN matches all objects in the prefix “share” in bucket “YOUR-BUCKET-NAME”.
+This ARN matches all objects in bucket “YOUR-BUCKET-NAME”.

-Click Add Statement to add permissions to list objects.
+Click **Add Statement** to add permissions to GET objects.

+Before you leave this page, we are going to add a 2nd policy, which will allow the other AWS account to list which objects are in the bucket.

 _Create ListBucket Element of policy_
 **Type of Policy:** S3 Bucket Policy